10 Harmless Snakes Living In Thailand

 © Wikimedia Commons User: W.A.
 Djatmiko (Wie146) – CC BY-SA 3.0

-Dendrelaphis pictus stays away from dense forests.
-Instead, it’s a forest edge species, and this has made it naturally adaptable to a wide variety of manmade habitats, as long as trees are standing.
+Dendrelaphis pictus reaches 120cm in the largest individuals, and stays away from the densest forests.
+Instead, they’re a forest edge species, and this has made them naturally adaptable to a wide variety of manmade habitats, as long as some trees are standing.
 Painted bronzebacks can be found in gardens, parks, villages and bushland.
-They’re also day-faring rather than nocturnal, all of which combines to make them one of Thailand’s most commonly encountered snakes.
+They’re day-faring (diurnal) rather than nocturnal, and all this combines to make them one of Thailand’s most commonly encountered snakes.

 3 Sunbeam snake